-FAH has not made any new investments during the reference period, however its existing schemes continue to have an ongoing impact on the lives of the residents living in the homes delivered.
-To ensure its sustainable investment objective continues to be met, FAH carries out regular monitoring of its portfolio.
+FAH acquired one new scheme during the reference period - a completed development of 119 homes in Newbury, West Berkshire.
+The social impact of this scheme was assessed prior to acquisition by FAH's social impact Advisory Committee (internal) and TGE (external) using the Impact Performance Assessment Framework.
+To ensure its sustainable investment objective continue to be met, FAH carries out regular monitoring of its portfolio.
 This includes monitoring data and key performance indicators at each scheme relating to voids, repairs, health and safety, resident satisfaction and, where relevant, regulatory assessments (e.g. CQC ratings).
-In addition, FAH visits schemes at least every six months, and also commissions TGE to conduct an Annual Impact Assessment and Report.
-As FAH is not actively involved in the day-to-day management of its portfolio at a scheme level, this monitoring is essential to ensuring the homes continue to benefit people's lives and to identify where FAH needs to take action to attain its sustainable investment objective.
+In addition, FAH visits schemes at least every six months, and commissions TGE to conduct an annual social impact report.
+As FAH is not actively involved in the day-to-day management at a scheme level, this monitoring is essential to ensure the homes continue to benefit people's lives and to identify where FAH needs to take action to attain its sustainable investment objective.

 Overall, FAH ensures that impact considerations are integrated into the investment process from screening, to asset management and monitoring and to any potential future exit.
-This supports FAH's attainment of its sustainable investment objective both when deploying money to new schemes (though this has not happened this year), and on an ongoing basis once schemes are operational.
+This supports FAH's attainment of its sustainable investment objective both when deploying money to new schemes, and on an ongoing basis once schemes are operational.
+FAH also continued to integrate environmental considerations during acquisition and on an ongoing basis, participating in GRESB and utilising third-party assessments such as BREEAM In Use, to identify asset management initiatives to improve the environmental performance of the schemes for the benefit of society and the schemes' residents.